Hazell Dean: 1990s

 Dean left EMI and signed with Lisson Records, releasing two singles for the label.
 The first was a cover of Yvonne Elliman's "Love Pains" in 1989, produced by PWL producers Phil Harding and Ian Curnow.
 It reached #48 on the UK Singles Chart.
 More than 18 months elapsed before Dean's next single was released, the Stock/Aitken/Waterman penned and produced "Better Off Without You", originally recorded by Lonnie Gordon.
 It was her final UK top 75 chart entry, peaking at #72.

-After the failure of these two singles, Dean ceased working with Stock/Aitken/Waterman and began working with Ian Levine, who had previously remixed and produced tracks with her in the mid 1980s.
+Dean then began working with Ian Levine, who had previously remixed and produced tracks with her in the mid-1980s.

 During this time, Dean produced and wrote songs for Bad Boys Inc, Bona Riah (produced "House of Rising Sun"), Miquel Brown (produced "It's a Sin"), MEN 2 B (co-wrote "Love Satisfaction"), Upside Down and Sandra Feva.

 1996 saw the release of Dean's next album, The Winner Takes It All, which was released on Carlton Records.
 This album contained covers of ABBA songs.
 The title track was released as a single.
 In 1999, Dean released a cover version of Bon Jovi's "Living On A Prayer" and, in 2001, a remixed version of "Who's Leaving Who" was released.
 Neither of these singles charted.